WarpDefi/exchange-contracts/contracts/staking-positions/README.md

 tries to frontrun a buyer by withdrawing the staked balance from the NFT position, the transaction will revert.

-`PangolinStakingPositions` is written specifically for PNG, which has a total supply of `230_000_000e18`, and reverts on failed transactions.
+`PangolinStakingPositions` is written specifically for WARP, which has a total supply of `230_000_000e18`, and reverts on failed transactions.

-### `PangoChef`
+### `WarpDefiChef`

-[`PangoChef`](./PangoChef.sol) is a MiniChef analogue that uses SAR algorithm.
+[`WarpDefiChef`](./WarpDefiChef.sol) is a MiniChef analogue that uses SAR algorithm.

 In this implementation, there can be infinite amount of pools which separately utilize the SAR algorithm.
 So each pool has its own total staked balance and average staking duration.

-PangoChef distributes global rewards to pools based on Synthetix’s staking algorithm, such that pool operations and updating rewards stays in constant time as the number of pools increase.
+WarpDefiChef distributes global rewards to pools based on Synthetix’s staking algorithm, such that pool operations and updating rewards stays in constant time as the number of pools increase.
 Then each pool separately utilizes the SAR algorithm to distribute its reward allocation to users.

-PangoChef requires a Uniswap V2 factory and a wrapped native token address to be defined in the constructor.
+WarpDefiChef requires a Uniswap V2 factory and a wrapped native token address to be defined in the constructor.
 Although it accepts any ERC20 token to be staked, it is mainly intended for WarpDefi liquidity pool tokens.

 PangolinStakingPosition had a simple compounding mechanism.
-In PangoChef, compounding requires that (1) pool’s staking token is a liquidity pool pair token of the factory defined in the constructor, and (2) one of the tokens in the pair is `rewardsToken`.
+In WarpDefiChef, compounding requires that (1) pool’s staking token is a liquidity pool pair token of the factory defined in the constructor, and (2) one of the tokens in the pair is `rewardsToken`.
 Given these requirements are satisfied for a pool, compounding works as follows.